Now more than ever, compliant use of SIP and RUP devices in your healthcare facility is essential

 Why Choose DMC Medical

 DMC Medical Limited was incorporated in 1998 delivering a history of innovation and product development in a diverse range of cardiovascular accessories and wound care products.
-Our products are manufactured in accordance with ISO 13485, FDA, Health Canada and CE marked accordingly.
+Our products are manufactured in accordance with ISO 13485, FDA, and Health Canada accordingly.

 DMC Medical headquartered in Shannon Ireland has Customer Service, Sales & Marketing, Logistics and Quality Assurance functions in both Ireland and the United States.
 Warehousing is based in Carson California and Shannon Ireland.